-Kohler Air Cleaner (Secondary)
+Kohler Air Cleaner (Secondary filter for MT20 only)

 NOTE: The Kohler Air Cleaner should only be serviced more often than a yearly interval if there are indications that the Donaldson RadialsealTM (primary) has failed.

 • Foam Precleaner

 An oiled, foam precleaner surrounds the paper element of the Kohler engine air cleaner system.
 Clean and re-oil the foam precleaner yearly or more often in dusty or dirty conditions.